 Writing Is Rewriting

-To create a killer script, you’ll most likely have to rewrite your story more than seventeen times.
+To create a killer screenplay, you’ll probably have to rewrite your story more than seventeen times.
 And even then, be prepared for adjustments.
 Actor A might come to the set wanting to change dialogue.

-And don’t worry if you can’t write.
-You have to be honest with yourself about this.
-It won’t stop your movie from getting made.
-It just means that you’ll need to work with someone who can write.
-Pay him or her to rewrite your script or option one of his or her scripts.
-There are killer scripts out there… You just have to find them.
+And don’t worry that you can’t write.
+You have to be honest with yourself.
+This won’t stop your movie from getting made.
+It means you’ll need to work with someone who can write and help you further develop the story.